SerialCore/PrivacyPolicy/index.md

 ### PaintPanel

-Paint Panel would never submit or transfer your personal information.
+Paint Panel will never submit or transfer your personal information.

 ### MirrorScreen